 Popcorn Cake Recipe

 This cake can be customized for any holiday.
-Just use holiday-colored M&Ms or other candies.
+Just use holiday-colored M&Ms, gum drops or other candies.

 This fun and delicious recipe is also budget-friendly.
 Popcorn is one of the cheapest foods out there.
 For just a few cents, you end up with a big bowl of popcorn enough to share with your whole family.
 This recipe is fun and festive, yet affordable.
 And it makes popcorn into something really special.
 (As if I needed another reason to make popcorn.
 I make it all the time!)